sericks007/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 The sections following will provide more details.

-## Authentication
+## Get access token
 To access the REST endpoint, you need a valid OAuth token.
-To get this token, you must have a subscription key from the Speech API, as described [here](GetStartedREST##Prerequisites).
+To get this token, you must first have a subscription key from the Speech API, as described [here](GetStartedREST##Prerequisites).
 Then you can send a POST request to the token service with the subscription key, and will receive in the response the access token back as a JSON Web Token (JWT), which will be passed through in the Speech request header.

 > [!NOTE]
 > The token has an expiry of 10 minutes.
 Please see the Authentication(How-to/how-to-authentication) section for how to renew the token.